An Empirical Study on Governance in Bitcoin's Consensus Evolution: Discussion

-Bitcoin was established as a system that operates without any trusted authority~\cite{nakamoto2019bitcoin}.
-However, Satoshi did not mention how to govern the maintenance and evolution of Bitcoin.
-The exceptions are the longest chain rule and that version 0.1 set the core design in stone for the rest of its lifetime.
-Ironically, Satoshi more or less acted as the trusted authority or "benevolent dictator" in Bitcoin before his absence.
-During that time he patched consensus related code six times (0.1.6, 0.3.5, 0.3.6, 0.3.7, 0.3.10, and 0.3.12), mainly through immediate emergency-activation or user-activation by block height timing.
-Satoshi also created an emergency alert system to notify nodes of urgent issues.
-Satoshi can be seen as the trusted authority of Bitcoin because the community probably would have accepted any sane code change, in contrast to the current mature and more sceptical community.
+The findings of RQ2 illustrate how the evolution processes adapt to accommodate the requirements of consensus change.
+Bitcoin was established as a system operating without trusted authorities~\cite{nakamoto2019bitcoin}.
+However, Nakamoto did not mention how to govern the maintenance and evolution of Bitcoin.
+The indicators are the longest chain rule, and that {\tt version 0.1} sets the core design in stone for the rest of its lifetime~\cite{nakamoto2019bitcoin}.
+Ironically, Nakamoto more or less acted as the trusted authority or {\tt benevolent dictator} in Bitcoin until his absence.
+During that time, he patched consensus-related code six times (0.1.6, 0.3.5, 0.3.6, 0.3.7, 0.3.10, and 0.3.12), mainly through emergency-activation or user-activation by block height timing.
+Nakamoto also created an emergency alert system to notify nodes of urgent issues.
+Nakamoto can be seen as the trusted authority of Bitcoin because the community probably would have accepted any sane code change, in contrast to the current mature and more conservative community.

-However, Satoshi declared his absence after staying with Bitcoin for less than two years.
-There are many speculations about why Satoshi left the project at that given time.
-Our analysis indicates that he planned to step down sooner or later when his presence was no longer needed to maintain the project.
-Satoshi did not add any new utility to Bitcoin after release, and the patches made before his absence was enough for Bitcoin to function as envisaged and prevent severe issues from disrupting the adoption of Bitcoin.
-Additionally, the community had grown with end-users, miners and developers to prosper further adoption.
+Furthermore, Nakamoto left Bitcoin after staying for less than two years.
+There are many speculations about why Nakamoto left the project at that given time.
+Our analysis indicates that he planned to step down eventually when he no longer needed to maintain the project.
+Nakamoto did not add any new utility to Bitcoin after release, and the patches made before his absence were mainly bug fixes.
+Additionally, the community had grown with developers, full nodes, miners, and users to prosper further adoption.

-The latest consensus change by Satoshi indicates why it was time to step down as a benevolent dictator.
+The latest consensus change by Nakamoto indicates why it was time to step down as a benevolent dictator.
 That was in version 0.3.12, where the block size limit was enforced at 1MB.
 The change was created without traces of discussion.
 People started questioning the change within a month of its release before becoming the most controversial topic in Bitcoin.
-The block size debate could have looked different if there had been consensus on the initial value and whether to change it later.
-Further upgrades are no longer accepted so naively by miners since miners are actively participating in the BIP process and the different deployment techniques.
+The block size debate could have looked different if there had been consensus on the initial limit, its reasoning, and whether to change it later.
+Miners no longer accept changes naively since they actively participate in the BIP process and deployment.